Philippe Courtot, Chairman and CEO

 Melissa Fisher, Chief Financial Officer

 As the Chief Financial Officer of Qualys, Melissa leads all elements of the company's finance organization, including finance, accounting, investor relations, treasury and tax.
 She brings 20 years experience as a strategic financial executive working with technology companies on areas including corporate finance, investor relations, treasury, financial planning and analysis, mergers & acquisitions, and corporate governance.
 Melissa previously served as VP, FP&A, IR and Treasury at Zynga Inc., a social gaming company.
 Prior to Zynga, Melissa served as VP, Corporate Development, IR and Treasury at Digital River, Inc. a global provider of enterprise e-commerce SaaS solutions.
 Prior to Digital River, she was an investment banker and advised companies on more than $400 billion of transaction volume at Goldman Sachs, Banc of America Securities and Foros.
-Melissa currently serves as a director and as chair of the Audit Committee on the Board of Image Sensing Systems, Inc. She previously served as a member of the Audit Committee and member of the Board of Directors of Digital Generation, Inc. Melissa received an AB in government from Harvard University and an MBA from Harvard Business School.
+Melissa currently serves on the Board of Directors of Model N, Inc. as a member of its Audit Committee.
+She previously served on the Board of Directors of Image Sensing Systems, Inc., including serving as Chair of the Audit Committee, and of Digital Generation, Inc. Melissa received an AB in government from Harvard University and an MBA from Harvard Business School.

 Sumedh Thakar, Chief Product Officer